to Concerns Indigenous Grasses

-We know it is instinctive (isn’t "Nature" grand).
+We know it is instinctive (isn’t laquo Nature

-Are there certain senses we are unaware of?
+Are there certain detects we are uninformed of?

-No matter the reason, birds seem to need and enjoy anting.
+Regardless of the factor, birds seem to need and also appreciate anting.

-For feather and skin health and a tasty lunch from time to time.
+For plume and also skin health and also a delicious lunch periodically.

-If it were just for lunch, I think the birds would be standing over ant hills all the time, don't you?
+If it were simply for lunch, I believe the birds would certainly be towering above ant hillsides regularly, wear’t you?
+Research proceeds.

-I Suppose I could've made anting the main body of this newsletter.
+I Suppose I might’ve made anting the main body of this newsletter.